Diseases of the genitourinary tract have been recognized for thousands of years.

 In 1979, John Withycombe retired to Devon and Patrick Doyle joined Bob Whitaker as John’s replacement.
 Patrick had trained in Southampton and Portsmouth and his special expertise complemented Bob’s.

 As a result of Patrick’s appointment, Bob Whitaker was able to spend more of his time practicing paediatric urology in which he had already established himself as an international authority.

 Nigel Bullock was appointed as a third Consultant Urologist in 1985 specifically to manage stones and andrological problems.
-Nigel had trained with Patrick Doyle & Bob Whitaker and, in essence, took over Bob’s adult practice, allowing Bob to focus exclusively on paediatric urology.
+Nigel had trained with Patrick Doyle and Bob Whitaker and, in essence, took over Bob’s adult practice, allowing Bob to focus exclusively on paediatric urology.
 Nigel also instituted the foundations of clinical audit, which are still employed today, and designed the department’s clinical information system.

 Andrew Doble was appointed to a 4th Consultant post in 1993.
-Andrew trained in Leeds/Bradford and rapidly contributed his expertise in shared-care for prostate disease, chronic pelvic pain, prostate cancer & renal cancer; he was also instrumental in recruiting Moira Burrows & Philippa Sounes, as pioneering urology specialist nurses.
+Andrew trained in Leeds/Bradford and rapidly contributed his expertise in shared-care for prostate disease, chronic pelvic pain, prostate cancer and renal cancer; he was also instrumental in recruiting Moira Burrows and Philippa Sounes, as pioneering urology specialist nurses.
 Philippa helped to establish the British Association of Urological Nurses before she moved on to enjoy marriage and a new Nurse Practitioner post in Basingstoke.